Michiko Ueno

 Michiko Ueno (上野 通子, Ueno Michiko) is a Japanese politician.
 She is a member of the House of Councillors, the upper house of the National Diet of Japan.
 She was first elected to the House of Councillors in 2010 and was re-elected in 2016.
-Prior to that, she was a member of the Tochigi Prefectural Assembly for two terms.
-She belongs to the Liberal Democratic Party and The Party for Japanese Kokoro.
+Prior to that, she was a member of the Tochigi Prefectural Assembly from 2003 to 2010.
+She belongs to the Liberal Democratic Party.
 Ueno is affiliated to the revisionist lobby Nippon Kaigi.